Dani Alves: Personal life

 Alves is a black Brazilian.
 He was subjected to racist taunts while playing in Spain.

 On 29 September 2011, Alves was appointed as a Special Olympics Ambassador for its Global Football program, charged with promoting respect and inclusion in football for people with intellectual disabilities, particularly in the run up to the 2014 World Cup.
 On 24 April 2015, Alves publicly expressed his support for the campaign for international recognition of the Armenian genocide.
 The Embassy of Armenia in Spain would thank Alves the same day, with a comment on its official Facebook account.
 Alves would apologize to his Turkish fans 3 days later on 27 April 2015, stating: “I’d like to offer my most sincere apologies to all my Turkish fans.
 I never thought that this photo would cause you any offence, I have a lot of friends …” on his Twitter account.
 Along with his ex-teammate turned rapper, José Manuel Pinto, Alves released a song called "Suave" on YouTube on 15 June 2018.

 In September 2021, Alves indicated he was a supporter of Jair Bolsonaro after posting slogans in favor of the Brazilian president.
 That same year, Alves was appointed as an Earthshot Prize council member, an environmental initiative led by Prince William, Duke of Cambridge.
 In addition to his native Portuguese, Alves also speaks English and Spanish.

 After Alves was arrested on sexual assault charges, his wife Joana Sanz separated from him in March 2023; she publicly stated that he had caused great emotional hurt to her, and that she wanted to "close this chapter of her life".
+They later reconciled and welcomed a child together in 2025.